apache/druid/docs/ingestion/automatic-compaction.md

 For more details on each of the specs in an auto-compaction configuration, see [Automatic compaction dynamic configuration](../configuration/index.md#automatic-compaction-dynamic-configuration).

 ### Avoid conflicts with ingestion

-The Coordinator compacts segments from newest to oldest.
-In the auto-compaction configuration, you can set a time period, relative to the end time of the most recent segment, for segments that should not be compacted.
-Assign this value to `skipOffsetFromLatest`.
-Note that this offset is not relative to the current time but to the latest segment time.
-For example, if you want to skip over segments from thirty days prior to the end time of the most recent segment, assign `"skipOffsetFromLatest": "P30D"`.

 Compaction tasks may be interrupted when they interfere with ingestion.
 For example, this occurs when an ingestion task needs to write data to a segment for a time interval locked for compaction.
 If there are continuous failures that prevent compaction from making progress, consider one of the following strategies:
 * Set `skipOffsetFromLatest` to reduce the chance of conflicts between ingestion and compaction.
+See more details in this section below.
 * Increase the priority value of compaction tasks relative to ingestion tasks.
 Only recommended for advanced users.
 This approach can cause ingestion jobs to fail or lag.
 To change the priority of compaction tasks, set `taskPriority` to the desired priority value in the auto-compaction configuration.
 For details on the priority values of different task types, see [Lock priority](../ingestion/tasks.md#lock-priority).

+The Coordinator compacts segments from newest to oldest.
+In the auto-compaction configuration, you can set a time period, relative to the end time of the most recent segment, for segments that should not be compacted.
+Assign this value to `skipOffsetFromLatest`.
+Note that this offset is not relative to the current time but to the latest segment time.
+For example, if you want to skip over segments from five days prior to the end time of the most recent segment, assign `"skipOffsetFromLatest": "P5D"`.

+To set `skipOffsetFromLatest`, consider how frequently you expect the stream to receive late arriving data.
+If your stream only occasionally receives late arriving data, the auto-compaction system robustly compacts your data even though data is ingested outside the `skipOffsetFromLatest` window.
+For most realtime streaming ingestion use cases, it is reasonable to set `skipOffsetFromLatest` to a few hours or a day.

 ### Set frequency of compaction runs